-Can you imagine what is was like before pregnancy tests existed?
-In this day and age we are becoming accustomed to obtaining the information we need instantaneously.
-Having to wait two whole weeks for an accurate pregnancy test result might feel like a lifetime.
-In 16th-century Europe, there were ‘piss prophets” (Yes, that is what they were really called).
-Women would hand over their urine and the Piss Prophet claimed to know if a woman was pregnant or not by the appearance alone.
+Can you imagine what it was like before pregnancy tests existed?
+In this day and age, we are becoming accustomed to obtaining the information we need instantaneously, so having to wait two whole weeks for results from a pregnancy test to accurate might feel like a lifetime.
+In 16th-century Europe, there were “piss prophets” (yes, that is what they were really called).
+Women would hand over their urine, and the Piss Prophet claimed to know if a woman was pregnant or not by the appearance alone.

-Fortunately today we have accurate methods that can tell us our results within a couple of weeks of conception.
-While waiting for a missed period and the right time to do a pregnancy test to obtain an accurate result, many women start to wonder if their bodies will show any clues or symptoms that pregnancy has occurred.
-In today’s blog we address the question, ‘are there any signs of pregnancy before a missed period’?
+Fortunately, today we have accurate methods that can tell us our results within a couple of weeks of conception.
+While waiting for a missed period and the right time to take a pregnancy test to obtain an accurate result, many women start to wonder if their bodies will show any clues or symptoms for pregnancy.
+In today’s blog we address the question, “are there any signs of pregnancy before a missed period?”

-There are two important things to keep in mind if you’re wondering whether or not you’re pregnant: 1) a missed period is typically the earliest sign of pregnancy and 2) the signs you may or may not experience in early pregnancy are nearly identical to premenstrual symptoms (PMS).
+There are two important things to keep in mind if you’re wondering whether or not you’re pregnant: 1) a missed period is typically the earliest sign of pregnancy, and 2) the signs you may or may not experience in early pregnancy are nearly identical to premenstrual syndrome (PMS) symptoms.

 List of PMS Symptoms:

 Physical symptoms of PMS can include: